Qubinode/qubinode_kvmhost_setup_collection/docs/archive/legacy-guides/DEPENDABOT_SETUP_GUIDE.md

-# Dependabot Permissions Setup Guide
+# How to Set Up Dependabot Automation

+This guide shows you how to configure Dependabot for automated dependency management in the Qubinode KVM Host Setup Collection.

 ## Required Repository Permissions for Dependabot